-Three of Bologna’s churches in particular deserve a mention, all of which are located close to the city centre.
-San Domenico Basilica is unassuming from the outside, but contains an amazing collection of Renaissance art, there’s a Michelangelo statue, the piano Mozart used for practice when he studied in Italy, and many more curiosities in the chapel and shrine which contains the remains of Saint Dominic.
+Three of Bologna’s churches, in particular, deserve a mention, all of which are located close to the city center.
+San Domenico Basilica is unassuming from the outside but contains an amazing collection of Renaissance art, there’s a Michelangelo statue, the piano Mozart used for practice when he studied in Italy, and many more curiosities in the chapel and shrine which contains the remains of Saint Dominic.

 Finally, I was enchanted by the churches of Santo Stefano; there are seven, all built during different periods between the eights and fourteenth centuries and all now sprawling into each other to make one fascinating complex.

 It’s known as the food capital of Italy, and I found that it’s hard to go wrong in Bologna in terms of food, as it’s not a well known enough destination for tourist traps.
 However, one restaurant which is constantly packed out with locals, and for good reason (don’t be surprised if you end up sharing a table) is Osteria dell’Orsa, which is known for its simple and well-priced but delicious.